SMI/SmiServices/docs/RELEASING.md

     -   `README.md`: Bump the version in the header
     -   `src/SharedAssemblyInfo.cs`: Bump the versions in each property

--   Commit these changes and push the new branch with the message "Start release branch for v1.2.3"
+-   Commit these changes and push the new branch
 -   Open a PR for this branch with the title `Release <version>`.
 Request a review from `@tznind` and `@rkm`
 -   If there are any further changes which need to be included in the release PR, then these can be merged into the release branch from `master`
 -   Wait for the PR to be reviewed and merged